 Let’s say you do everything in your power to be GDPR compliant.
 You remove those pre-ticked boxes, you only collect vital data, your policies are clearly explained.
 Awesome.

 There’s still the issue of your tools: Are they GDPR compliant?

 After all, store owners typically use a handful of platforms and solutions to optimize their marketing, analytics, social, email, and so on.
-What’s more, most of those ecommerce tools are based outside of Europe — Google Analytics, Google AdWords, Facebook, MailChimp, and a whole lot more.
+What’s more, most of those ecommerce tools are based outside of Europe — Google Analytics, Google AdWords, Facebook, email service, and a whole lot more.